davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 Besides, this can form a close relationship between the boss and the employees, because the employees feel respected.

+- 良好印象
+- 人际关系

 ### 倾听他人

-it means I' m a good listener and it shows respect to others.
+it means I'm a good listener and it shows respect to others.

 For example, my teacher Fancy tells us that when we talk with others, we should be a good listener and listen to others talk patiently.
 In this way, it can show your respect and leave a good impression on others.

 Having a good manner plays a very important role in our life, because it enables you to maintain good interpersonal relationships with others.
 For example, you should always be a good listener, and listen to others' opinions patiently.
 This can leave a good impression on others.

+- 尊重他人
+- 保持礼仪
+- 减少犯错

 #### 反证法

 Having a good manner plays a very important role in our life, because it enables you to maintain good interpersonal relationships with others.
 For example, you should always be a good listener, and listen to others' opinions patiently.
 This shows respect to others.
 Once, when I was having a conversation with my friend Bob, he often interrupted me while I was talking.
 I felt so annoyed, because I thought he showed no interest in my talk.
-It' s very impolite and rude, and it left a bad impression on me.
+It's very impolite and rude, and it left a bad impression on me.

 ### 保持礼仪

 Having a good manner plays a very important role in our life, because it enables you to maintain good interpersonal relationships with others.

 For example, you should always be a good listener, and listen to others' opinions patiently.
 This can leave a good impression on others.

 ## 工作类